danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 We used a `v-if` directive to compare the message sender with the currently logged in user.
 Based on the comparision, we can determine how we want to display the message.
 Messages sent by the user are aligned to the right with a blue background while those sent by other users are aligned to the left with a white background.

-When we have multiple users it might be hard to distinguish the messages.
-But don't worry we'll get to that later.
-Our focus is to get a MVP.

 With all we've done, It's pretty obvious how we should handle messages.
 When we post a new message, we just need to add it to the messages list and Vue will take care of the UI sweet!

 {% highlight JavaScript %}